NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

   randomize volume/delays.
 Most importantly, adds CSS to turn the stop/start buttons red/green respectively.
     - Hide tracks --> Enabled
     - Allow random --> Disabled
+- [Universal Battlemap Importer](https://foundryvtt.com/packages/dd-import/) - Adds a button at the bottom of the Scenes tab that allows you to import .dd2vtt files as scenes.
+If you make your maps with [Dungeondraft](https://dungeondraft.net/) (which I highly recommend, especially with the
+  [Forgotten Adventures](https://www.patreon.com/forgottenadventures) assets), this module will save you hours of prep work.

+  NOTE: I usually keep this disabled until I need to import something.
+    - Openable windows --> Disabled
 - [Vance's Sidebar Resizer](https://foundryvtt.com/packages/vance-sidebar-resizer/) - Allows for resizing of the sidebar.
 - [Virtual Tabletop Assets - Iconizer](https://foundryvtt.com/packages/vtta-iconizer/) - When new items are created that match an already-existing item icon, this module replaces the stock image with the existing icon.